pratidan2925/DevOps-AWS-Interview-Questions/Ansible/Ansible_README.md

 Explanation: This playbook installs curl on all hosts specified in the inventory file.
 The become: yes directive escalates privileges to root to perform the installation.

+How do you install Nginx in the Ansible playbook?
+To install Nginx in an Ansible playbook: yaml
+Copy code
+- name: Install Nginx
+  hosts: webservers
+  become: yes
+  tasks:
+    - name: Install Nginx package
+      apt:
+        name: nginx
+        state: present
+What are Register targets in Ansible?
+In Ansible, register is used to capture the output of a task and store it in a variable.
+This registered variable can be used in subsequent tasks for conditional execution or debugging.
+How do you use Ansible?
+Answer: I use Ansible to automate configuration management, application deployment, and task automation.
+Ansible uses playbooks written in YAML to define the desired state of the system and execute tasks across multiple machines.
+It's agentless and relies on SSH for communication, making it straightforward to implement and use.
+You have written Ansible playbooks, can you explain?
+Answer: Yes, I have written Ansible playbooks to automate various tasks.
+Playbooks are YAML files that define a series of tasks to be executed on remote servers.
+Each playbook contains one or more plays, which map a set of tasks to a group of hosts.
+For example, I’ve used playbooks to install and configure software, deploy applications, and manage system settings.

+Can you tell me the use cases for Ansible playbooks?
+And what have you done?
+Answer: Ansible playbooks are used for automating tasks such as software installation, configuration management, and system updates.
+For example, I've used Ansible playbooks to deploy web applications, configure server settings, and ensure consistency across multiple servers.
+Playbooks can also be used to manage user accounts, deploy databases, and orchestrate complex multi-step processes.